Sporting world mourns for Paris in wake of attacks

 Jockeys at a major horse-race meeting in Cheltenham, England, all wore red, white and blue armbands and in the BMW Masters golf tournament in Shanghai, French golfer Benjamin Hebert had the message “Pray for Paris” emblazoned on his cap.

-No matches were scheduled this weekend in France’s elite Ligue 1 but domestic TV stations Canal Plus and TF1 said they were calling off their main football programmes on Sunday.
+No matches were scheduled this weekend in France’s elite Ligue 1 but domestic TV stations Canal Plus and TF1 said they were calling off their main soccer programs on Sunday.

 A friendly international against England scheduled for Wembley on Tuesday will go ahead as planned, the French Football Federation said.

-Note: (This version of the story was refiled to remove an erroneous word in the lead paragraph.)